Generosity and Giving

 So you’ve decided how much you want to give, click below to find out how.

-The Coronavirus outbreak has re-iterated that relying on coming to church and putting money in the collection plate is not always the most reliable giving method.
+The Coronavirus outbreak has re-iterated that coming to church and putting money in the collection plate is not always the most reliable giving method.
 When we can’t get or haven’t got any cash on us, the church still has bills to pay.
 So these giving options are in order of preference from a Church treasurer’s point of view.

 1) Parish Giving Scheme.